lucasdemouraa/JBCS2026/questions/is/README.md

-# ENADE 2021 Information Systems - Question Translations, Questions 09 to 35
+# ENADE 2021 Information Systems - Question Translations
 Each Markdown file includes the original question image at the top, followed by an English translation and the prompt to be used with the question.

 ## Files